-Usually, I’m not much for Razer gaming gear, not to say that Razer is a bad brand but it’s just always a bit too flashy for me.
-That being said, the Razer Deathadder Chroma is not like most Razer mice.
-It has a fantastically simple but beautiful design, and unlike most Razer gaming mice it’s not just about looking ”cool” it actually has a great feeling to it.
-Sometimes Razer does manage to hit the nail on the head, and this is one of the few examples.
+Usually, I’m not much for Razer gaming gear, not to say that Razer is a bad brand, but it’s just always a bit too flashy for me.
+That being said, the Razer DeathAdder Chroma is not like most Razer mice.
+It has a fantastically simple but beautiful design, and unlike most Razer gaming mice, it’s not just about looking ”cool” it has a great feeling to it.
+Sometimes Razer does manage to hit the nail on the head, and this is one of those times.

 There is a reason that this is the most popular gaming mouse on the market.
-Partly it’s due to Razer being an absolute giant when it comes to gaming gear, but there is certainly more to this mouse than branding.
+Partly it’s due to Razer being an absolute giant when it comes to gaming gear, but there is undoubtedly more to this mouse than branding.
 Unlike most Razer products, it seems that performance and comfort were the highest priority when they made this mouse.
-But on top of great performance and a very comfortable palm grip, it also has that signature Razer features.
-I’m talking about endless LED customization, slick design and over the top specifications in terms of DPI and acceleration.
-Making it a great choice both for competitive and casual gaming.
+But on top of high performance and a very comfortable palm grip, it also has that signature Razer features.
+I’m talking about endless LED customization, slick design, and over the top specifications regarding DPI and acceleration, making it an excellent choice both for competitive and casual gaming.

-My favorite thing about the Razer Deathadder is the fact that it’s universally good.
-It’s great for any type of games, and if you enjoy switching between MOBA, FPS, RTS etc. Then this is a perfect fit for you.
+My favorite thing about the Razer DeathAdder is the fact that it’s universally useful.
+It’s great for any genre of games, and if you enjoy switching between MOBA, FPS, RTS, etc. Then this is a perfect fit for you.
 I have felt for a long time now that Razer was no more the top gaming gear brand that it used to be.
-But product’s like this just goes to show that Razer still has some genius left in them.
+But the product’s like this goes to show that Razer still has some genius left in them.

 Best Left Hand Edition Available